Canker Sores: 7 Common Causes, How to Treat & Home Remedies

 Zinc, iron, folate, and vitamin B12 deficiencies can promote the appearance of canker sores.

-What to do: Ensure you are achieving the recommended daily intake for zinc, iron, folate, and vitamin B12.
+How to treat: Ensure you are achieving the recommended daily intake for zinc, iron, folate, and vitamin B12.
 You are advised to see a registered dietitian for further guidance.
 Learn more about vitamin B12 deficiency and what can cause it.

 3. Genetics